-The Company and certain subsidiaries apply for the consolidated taxation system and will transition from the consolidated taxation system to the group tax sharing system at the beginning of the next fiscal year.
+The Company and certain subsidiaries apply for the group tax sharing system.

 (20) Treasury Shares

 Treasury shares are recognized at cost and deducted from equity.
 No gain or loss is recognized on the purchase, sale or cancellation of the treasury shares.
 Any difference between the carrying amount and the consideration paid is recognized in capital surplus.